 Something we've taken for granted thus far on Hackers and Slackers is a library most data professionals have accepted as standard: SQLAlchemy.

 In the past, we've covered database connection management and querying using libraries such as PyMySQL and Psycopg2, both of which do an excellent job of interacting with databases just as we'd expect them to.
 The nature of opening/closing DB connections and working with cursors hasn't changed much in the past few decades.
-While boilerplate is boring, at least it has remained consistent, one might figure.
+While boilerplate is annoying, at least it has remained consistent, one might figure.
 That may have been the case, but the philosophical boom of MVC frameworks nearly a decade ago sparked the emergence of popularity for ORMs.
 While the world was singing praises of object-oriented programming, containing database-oriented functionality within objects must have been a wet dream.

 The benefits of SQLAlchemy can mostly be broken down into 3 categories: simplifying database workflows, providing an ORM, and integrating into other major Python libraries.
 We'll cover these one at a time.